Small-Fish-Dev/small-fish-dev.github.io/src/blogs/my_summer_cottage.md

 As for My Summer Cottage, we eventually plan on releasing it on Steam, but there's a lot of work left to do.
 We have a lot that was scrapped, including systems and a story, some of these are already in the game but not hooked up to anything!

-We want to first fix any leftover bug, work on the performance as much as we can, and then expand some systems so they're not shit.
+We want to first fix any leftover bugs, work on the performance as much as we can, and then expand some systems so they're not shit.
 Initially we planned on having hundreds of events and a month long story, but clearly we never got that far.
 We have it all written down too!
 So what's left now is to implement it all.